Hungry-Innovators/interesting-birch/index.md

   - title: Let’s chat about how we can help!
     section_id: lorem-ipsum
     content: >
-      Write to us anyway.
+      Write to us.
 We'll review your ideas and reply to you with some bits of advice.[

       ](mailto:zlatko@ensage.co?subject=It%27s%20a%20good%20day!%20%F0%9F%8C%9E)
     form_id: lorem-ipsum